-All Ustream accounts allow you to embed your live channel player, a recorded video or highlight, or the player sidebar which includes the chat and social stream on your own site or blog.
+All Ustream accounts allow you to embed your live channel player or a recorded video, or the player sidebar which includes the chat and social stream on your own site or blog.
 Ustream Pro Broadcasting accounts provide additional features around embedding.
 This article covers where to find and how to use the different embedding features on Ustream.

 The simplest way to get the embed code for any Ustream live video or recorded video player is the following.
 For more advanced options, use the Ustream dashboard embed page.

 Hover over the video player and in the lower right corner click on the Share menu.

 From the share menu, click on the Embed option.

 Copy and paste the code that you will see in pop up box.

 Log in to your Ustream account, or create a new one if you don't have an account yet.

 Click on your user icon in the top right of your screen and click on Dashboard from the drop down menu.

 From the Channel menu, click on Embed.